atomix/atomix.github.io/atomix/docs/groups.md

 Persistent members are not limited to a single node.
 If a node crashes, any persistent members that existed on that node may rejoin the group on any other node.
 Persistent members rejoin simply by calling [`join(String)`][DistributedGroup.join] with the unique member ID.
 Once a persistent member has rejoined the group, its session will be updated and any tasks remaining in the member's [`MessageService`][MessageService] will be published to the member.

 Persistent member state is retained *only* inside the group's replicated state machine and not on clients.
-From the perspective of [`DistributedGroup`][DistributedGroup] instances in a cluster, in the event that the node on which a persistent member is running fails, the member will `leave` the group.
+From the perspective of [`DistributedGroup`][DistributedGroup] instances in a cluster, in the event that the node on which a persistent member is running fails, the member will leave the group.
 Once the persistent member rejoins the group, join listeners will be called again on each group instance in the cluster.

 ## Leader election

 The [`DistributedGroup`][DistributedGroup] resource facilitates leader election which can be used to coordinate a group by ensuring only a single member of the group performs some set of operations at any given time.
 Leader election is a core concept of membership groups, and because leader election is a low-overhead process, leaders are elected for each group automatically.

 Leaders are elected using a fair policy.
-The first member to [`join()`][DistributedGroup.join] a group will always become the initial group leader.
+The first member to join a group will always become the initial group leader.
+Thereafter, for each election the cluster will elect a random member of the group.
 Each unique leader in a group is associated with a [`term()`][Term.term].
 The term represents a globally unique, monotonically increasing token that can be used for fencing.
 Users can listen for changes in group terms and leaders with event listeners:

 ```java
 DistributedGroup group = atomix.getGroup("election-group").get();